mbraekman/mbraekman.github.io/docs/azure/apim/s2s-auth-with-aad-oauth2.md

 Now that we are able to assign roles to app registrations and make sure these are added into the JWT-token, we can use this information to take care of the authorization from within our API Management.
 To do this, we can make use of the [validate-jwt](https://docs.microsoft.com/en-us/azure/api-management/api-management-access-restriction-policies#ValidateJWT)-policy.

-Consider below policy to be applied as base-policy, meaning this applies to all operations of this specific API.
+Consider applying below configuration as a base-policy, meaning it will apply to all operations of this specific API.
+Want to take it even further?
+Why not add this policy onto a product and make is very easy to apply to multiple API's.

 ```xml
 <policies>